sjsrey/giasp16/content/pages/tools.md

 #### PySAL via Enthought Canopy

 Note that the Academic version of Canopy comes with PySAL version 1.7.
-For this workshop we will be using PySAL 1.10.
+For this course we will be using PySAL 1.10.
 Upgrading in Canopy can be done as follows:

 1. Install [Canopy][Canopy]
 2. Run Canopy